silbinarywolf/aurelia-webpack-plugin-wiki/AureliaPlugin-options.md

 By default it is set to `native-modules`, which is a better choice than `commonjs` because it uses ES `import` and `export`, which support webpack tree-shaking.

+### `features: { svg: boolean = true }`
+This lets you remove Aurelia features that you don't use from a minified build.
+It works simply by defining global free variables with `DefinePlugin`.
+- `svg: false -> FEATURE_NO_SVG = true` saves 20K but bindings on svg elements won't work anymore.

 ### `noHtmlLoader: boolean = false`
 By default `AureliaPlugin` adds `html-resources-loader` to `.htm` and `.html` resources.
 This loader detects Aurelia dependencies in views, like `<require from="...">`.